 AAA Editor Notes

 Saint Louis Zoo is at 1 Government Dr. in Forest Park.
-About 19,000 animals representing more than 655 species from around the world live in this zoo's scenic, natural settings.
-Highlights include the lushly landscaped Fragile Forest, an outdoor compound home to separate habitats for chimpanzees, orangutans and western lowland gorillas.
+More than 19,000 animals representing more than 588 species from around the world live in this zoo's scenic, natural settings.
+Highlights include the lushly landscaped Donn and Marilyn Lipton Fragile Forest, an outdoor compound home to separate habitats for chimpanzees, orangutans and western lowland gorillas.
 At Red Rocks, lions and tigers coexist peacefully with zebras, giraffes and antelope in natural settings.

 Grab your pith helmet for a trek to River's Edge, a 10-acre habitat inhabited by Asian elephants, cheetahs, giant anteaters and viewing areas that provide an opportunity to observe hippos underwater.
 The Monsanto Insectarium has 100 species of insects and a walk-through butterfly dome.

 The Sea Lion Sound habitat replicates a Pacific Northwest coast landscape complete with a 35-foot-long underwater viewing tunnel, a see-through pool and an 800-seat amphitheater for sea lion shows.
-Guests can touch stingrays at Caribbean Cove.
+Guests can touch stingrays at Stingrays at Caribbean Cove presented by Mercy Kids.

-At the Children's Zoo kids can touch animals and play at the playground.
+At the Emerson Children's Zoo kids can touch animals and play at the playground.
 The Mary Ann Lee Conservation Carousel features 64 hand-carved wooden animals, each one representing a protected or endangered species.
 The 1.5-mile Zooline, a miniature railroad, traverses the grounds.